CXuesong/WikiClientLibrary/README.md

 ## Bulk fetching and generators

-You can fetch multiple pages at one time with `PageExtensions.RefreshAsync` extension method.
-However, it's often the case that you're actually fetching pages using [generators](https://www.mediawiki.org/wiki/API:Generator), so that's what we're discussing in the section.
+You can fetch multiple pages at one time with `PageExtensions.RefreshAsync` extension method, as long as you have a sequence of `Page` objects.
+However, it's often the case that you're actually fetching pages using [generators](https://www.mediawiki.org/wiki/API:Generator), and that's what we're discussing in the section.

 You can query a list of pages, fetching their information (with or without content) with lists (i.e. generators), such as [`allpages`](https://www.mediawiki.org/wiki/API:Allpages), [`allcategories`](https://www.mediawiki.org/wiki/API:Allcategories), [`querypage`](https://www.mediawiki.org/wiki/API:Querypage), and [`recentchanges`](https://www.mediawiki.org/wiki/API:Recentchanges).
 Such generators are implemented in `WikiClientLibrary.Generators` namespace.
 Though there're still a lot of types of generators yet to be supported, the routine for implementing a `Generator` class is quite the same.
 Up till now, the following generators have been implemented